gwadej/quikdecision_rust/README.md

                 where {n} is a positive integer, {s} is a number of sides for the dice (4, 6, 8, 10, 12, 20, or 100).
 A term can also be just an integer. (e.g. 2d6+1d4+2)
-      dice    - alias for roll
+                Replace the 'd' with 'x' for exploding dice. dice    - alias for roll
       select {strs}
               - Select one of two or more string supplied as arguments